aushawn/shawnau.github.io/README.md

 # Data Scientist
 ### 🔬 About Me
 I'm a Data Scientist at the Federal Energy Regulatory Commission where I work in the Office of Enforcement.
 I have a strong background in public policy, economics, and energy markets and have a keen interest in natural language processing (NLP) and AI.
-I'm always looking for new opportunities to apply my data science skills!
+Currently looking for new opportunities to apply my data science skills!

 ### 📚 Education
-- M.S., Applied Economics | Johns Hopkins University
+- M.S., Applied Economics, Johns Hopkins University
-- B.A., Mathematics and Economics | University of Wisconsin - Madison
+- B.A., Mathematics and Economics, University of Wisconsin - Madison

 ### 🌟 Recent Projects
 - [Dashboards](huggingface.co/ShawnAu)